-&lt;sup>50 The increase relates to the Pilot Project, as indicated in accordance with the specific provision of the SBA, and no EFTA contribution apply to this added funds.
+In 2023, the Reporting and Payments 2023 action plan forecasted 52 payments for the year with a total value of EUR 36 million, of which the JU achieved 42 payments for a total value of EUR 23.2 million contribution apply to this added funds.
 We refer to "pilot" for this joint call which is meant for the implementation of synergies between JUs that have never been implemented previously, not as a "pilot action" requested and funded by the European Parliament.